Bike the Drive: Route

 The route extends nearly the entire length of the famous roadway, from 57th Street on the South Side to Bryn Mawr Avenue on the North Side.
 The maximum route length is 30 mi, with riders beginning at Grant Park, going to the south and north extremes, and then returning to the starting point.
 Rest areas with refreshments and repair services are located at the north and south ends of the route, as well as the starting point.
 In addition, volunteers riding with the participants and stationed along the route offer assistance to riders.
 A festival in Grant Park follows the event, and includes music, food, cycling-related activities, and vendors and exhibitors.

 History

 Bike the Drive was launched by the Chicagoland Bicycle Federation in 2002 to raise funds for programs to expand the Chicago area's bicycle transportation network, promote bicycling as a mode of transportation, improve bicycling conditions and traffic safety, and provide bicyclists with a variety of resources and support.

 The event is organized in coordination with the City of Chicago, its agencies and departments.

-In 2020 the event was cancelled due to the COVID-19 pandemic in the United States.
-In 2021 and 2022, the ride was moved from the Sunday before Memorial Day to the Sunday before Labor Day.
+In 2020 the event was cancelled due to the COVID-19 pandemic.
+In 2021, the ride was moved from the Sunday before Memorial Day to the Sunday before Labor Day, and has since made the move permanent.